Failure to Pay Final Check on Time

 Time is of the essence in these matters.
 Generally you have two years from the date of the failure to pay occurrence to submit your claim.
 In cases involving an employer’s willful failure to pay your final check on time, you have up to three years to file your claim.We Have Focused Experience Handling Federal Wage & Hour Claims

 At Bell Law Group, our lawyers have always focused on representing employees involving in employee law matters.
 With over 100 years of combined experience on your side, you can feel confident knowing that we will put all of our knowledge and resources to work to recover the wages that are rightfully yours.

 Learn more about our experience, our dedication to client-first service.
-Call our New York-based employment law firm at 855-JON-BELL or email us your request for a free consultation.
+Call our New York-based employment law firm at 855-566-2355 or email us your request for a free strategy session.
 We will do our utmost to make a swift recovery in your case.